ASKabalan/Jax-multihost/README.md

 ```

 This makes more sense, now we print these two lines two times two for each process\
-We say that each node sees that there are 4 other GPUs in the other node and the second one knows that it's default GPU is called cuda(id=5) instead of cuda(id=0)\
+We say that each node sees that there are 4 other GPUs in the other node and the second one knows that it's default GPU is called `cuda(id=5)` instead of `cuda(id=0)`\
 Each node process can *address* its four GPU but not the others, so they are not *addressable* to it.\
-In the previous solid lines represents *addressable* devices and dotted lines represent *non-addressable* devices
+In the previous diagram, solid lines represents *addressable* devices and dotted lines represent *non-addressable* devices

 __note:__ when using `mpi` or `srun` you don't need to assign an ip address, you can just call the function with no arguments